sepsis-omics/tutorials/docs/modules/xtandem/index.md

 > **Note:** You can find all the details on the X!Tandem output file here: [The file format for X! series search engines](http://www.thegpm.org/docs/X_series_output_form.pdf).
 The tandem XML file contains more information than the tabular format which can also be of further use (e.i. the score for the different ions *x, y, z, a, b, c* ...)

-### Exercise
-> Repeat the tutorial but instead of uploading a UniProt database in Step 2, upload your own database.
-You can use the *E. Coli* dataset : [E. Coli Annotated Genome](images/EColi_K12_Annoted_Genome.fasta) and compare the two outputs.

 ---

 ## References